ah-itagile/xpman/README.md

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.

+## Tests
+Use `npm test` for test execution in console.
+Use `Jasmine Test` in debug view in VS Code for debugging.

 ## Using Tiled
 You need a tileset and map
 ### Tileset